|Expert links:||Ringed||Odiferous||T. saponaceum|

 them (hygrophanous and/

 Even if a mushroom has all of the ingredients of a Tricholoma, it still might be something different.
 It could look exactly like a Tricholoma, but be growing on buried wood instead of soil, or have gills attached in a slightly different way, or a coloured spore print, which usually means you have something different.
 And not every Tricholoma follows the rules either.
-As usual, browse the following pictures for a while, and you will learn what they all have in common.
+As usual, browse the following pictures for a while, and you can learn what they all have in common.

 Tricholomas often have that farinaceous smell we talk so often about - a mix of raw bread dough, cucumber or watermelon.
 Most are in the range of 5-15cm, with the ones tending towards one end of the spectrum or further labeled as being small or large.
 They are mycorrhizal found under conifers and in mixed forests unless otherwise specified.

-Key to Tricholoma (except T. saponaceum):
+Key to Tricholoma (except T. saponaceum group):

 Tricholoma vernaticum (olida) - strongly like cucumber.
 Spring.
 Big.
 Ring often disappears making it similar to smaller white or brown species.